-Every year the Academic Affairs division presents a day-long symposium composed of Marygrove faculty and students.
-This Symposium allows faculty, students and staff to share their research, teaching, interests and expertise with our community.
+Every year, the Academic Affairs Division presents a day-long symposium composed of Marygrove faculty, staff, adjuncts and students.
+This Symposium, offered on campus and online, allows faculty, students and staff to share their research, teaching, interests and expertise with our community.
 Participants are asked to submit an article along with a presentation.
-This co-curricular activity seeks to embrace a campus-wide effort to enrich all.
-For specific inquiries about this opportunity, see your program coordinator.
+This co-curricular activity seeks effort to enrich all in the Marygrove community.
+For specific inquiries about this opportunity, see your program director.